ACHS Membership Information

 - Specialized Honor Societies are classified by class standing; (1) Specialized Upper Division, (2) Specialized Lower division, and (3) Specialized Graduate.

 - See specific scholastic eligibility standards in the Bylaws.

 - Associate nonvoting membership - operated as a national organization for five years.
 (An organization is considered national at which time it is located in at least two regions of the country.)

-- submit an annual report to the Secretary-Treasurer of ACHS.
+- submit an annual report to the Executive Director of ACHS.

 - file current copy of constitution and report annually any amendments.

 Societies fulfill the functions of honor societies through the following programs and activities:

 - Recognition activities - initiation, honors function, graduation cords,

 - Program initiatives or themes